trwoodard/hash-it-out/README.md

 ### Installation:
 No install necessary, just do `pip install -r requirements.txt` from the hash-it-out directory

+In order to use the VirusTotal API functionality, you **must** add your own API key to the source code.
+The API is free for personal use and available at [virustotal.com](https://virustotal.com).

 ### Updates:
 *This is a work-in-progress.*